 Ok, so none of us is about to make it big in the music industry, but there’s no reason we can’t enjoy another cocktail dreaming about it, right?
-I decided to dedicate this recipe to the birthday boy, borrowing a little inspiration from our trip last Thanksgiving and from this photo recently uploaded to Facebook.
+We decided to dedicate this recipe to the birthday boy, borrowing a little inspiration from our trip last Thanksgiving and from this photo recently uploaded to Facebook.

 It’s not a requirement, but this drink is better (and probably safer) when consumed while dancing in a modern loft near Nob Hill with family or friends rather than at the bee farm in full sting-proof garb.
 Happy Birthday STEP.HEN!